-- Warren, Detroit, Great Lakes Bay (Midland), and Holland Campuses: In-person appointments with the Financial Aid Office are not available at this time.
+- Warren and Detroit Campuses: In-person appointments with the Financial Aid Office are not available at this time.
 Please arrange a virtual appointment or visit either the Lettinga or Lansing campuses during available times.

 Davenport University strongly recommends submitting requested documents, forms, and paperwork here.
 This is a secure upload feature that minimizes the transmission of sensitive information via email.
 Please note that the following Financial Aid documents must arrive at the Financial Aid Office in their original form: Citizenship Certification; Statement of Educational Purpose; and the Schell Loan Promissory Note.
 These documents cannot be faxed, uploaded, or emailed.
 They must be delivered in person to the Financial Aid Office or mailed to: